miggzz/comp2245-assignment1/README.md

 # comp2245-assignment1

-This is Assignment 1 for <Miguel Ferrance>
+This is Assignment 1 for <Miguel Ferrance>.